OUR CHRISTIAN VISION

 We use the Purple Mash scheme and have adapted it for our school.

-We intend for children to enjoy, appreciate and express themselves through music and singing.
+take music further should they wish to.
+We intend for our children to enjoy, appreciate and express themselves through music and singing.

 We intend for all children to develop a lifelong enjoyment of physical activity, fitness and healthy living.
 Children are supported and the curriculum is adapted to enable all children to participate fully.